kcharters89/studio6portfolio/README.md

 - add google recaptcha to contact

+### Todo
-- get rebecca's modal code and add to sign up
+- use rebeccas modal code for sign up and login.
+- some design and colour features
+- documentation clean up